vippsas/vipps-partner-api/vipps-partner-api.md

-1. The partner pre-fills the PO using [`POST:/products/orders`](https://developer.vippsmobilepay.com/api/partner#tag/Vipps-Product-Orders/operation/orderProduct) and gets a link to the pre-filled PO on [portal.vipps.no](https://portal.vipps.no).
+1. The partner pre-fills the PO using [`POST:/products/orders`](https://developer.vippsmobilepay.com/api/partner#tag/Vipps-Product-Orders/operation/orderProduct) and gets a URL to the pre-filled PO on [portal.vipps.no](https://portal.vipps.no).
+   The partner provides the URL to the merchant.
-2. The merchant uses the link and logs in with BankID on [portal.vipps.no](https://portal.vipps.no).
+2. The merchant uses the URL and logs in with BankID on [portal.vipps.no](https://portal.vipps.no).
 3. The merchant is presented with a text informing them that they need to sign an MA before filling in the PO.